HAWKEYE-Group/UrbanLF/Readme.md

 ## Benchmark

 Our benchmark will be held with **the 3rd Workshop on Light Fields for Computer Vision LFNAT: New Applications and Trends in Light Fields in conjunction with CVPR 2023**.
-It will be available on line soon.
+It is available [here](http://www.lfchallenge.com/main/).